yuri-karpovich/console_runner/README.md

 ```

 ## ToDo
-- fix help menu for action: action help text should be displayed.
+- fix help menu for action: action help text should be displayed, list of available actions should be displayed
-- add tests for same methods naming
 - write good readme

 ## Development